-A volunteer driven charity dedicated to creating affordable housing and social assistance for Canada’s professional arts community.
+A volunteer driven charity dedicated to providing affordable housing for qualifying senior Canadian professional artists and arts associates

 PAL (Professional Arts Lodge) Stratford comes to the aid of Canada’s great storytellers living in the Stratford, Ontario community.
 Our heritage house in the heart of this vibrant, artistic city holds five suites for our residents.
-This beautiful home helps us on our mission to provide affordable housing to those fifty-five years and older who are, or were, associated with Canada’s professional and performing arts communities.
+This beautiful home helps us on our mission to provide safe affordable housing to qualifying senior Canadian professional artists and arts associates

 A registered charity in Canada (86363 2881 RR0001), PAL Stratford is governed by an elected board of directors.